B2. Operations

 To Facilitate the Task To Enrich the Task

-• Use numbers that have few factors at first, such as 2, 3, 4 and 5, and gradually use those that have more;
+• Use numbers that have few factors at first, such as 2, 3, 4 and 5, and gradually introduce those that have more;

-• Use manipulatives to demonstrate the 4 basic arithmetic operations: addition, subtraction, multiplication and division;
+• Use manipulatives to demonstrate the 4 basic mathematical operations: addition, subtraction, multiplication and division;

 • Write a number sentence only after representing numbers using manipulatives.

-Have the student cut out different rectangles representing a number using 2 cm grid paper rather than tokens, cut them out and glue them in their math journal under the chosen number.
+Have the student cut out different rectangles representing a number using 2 cm grid paper rather than counters, cut them out and glue them in their math journal under the chosen number.

 Follow-up at Home